saneki-discontinued/node-toxcore/EVENTS.md

-groupInvite         | GroupInviteEvent         | Emitted when invited to a group. groupMessage        | GroupMessageEvent        | Emitted when a group message is received. groupNamelistChange | GroupNamelistChangeEvent | Emitted when a group's namelist changes. nameChange          | NameChangeEvent          | Emitted when a friend's name changes. readReceipt         | ReadReceiptEvent         | Emitted when a receipt is received. statusMessage       | StatusMessageEvent       | Emitted when a friend's status message changes.
+groupInvite         | GroupInviteEvent         | Emitted when invited to a group. groupMessage        | GroupMessageEvent        | Emitted when a group message is received. groupNamelistChange | GroupNamelistChangeEvent | Emitted when a group's namelist changes. groupTitle          | GroupTitleEvent          | Emitted when a group's title changes. nameChange          | NameChangeEvent          | Emitted when a friend's name changes. readReceipt         | ReadReceiptEvent         | Emitted when a receipt is received. statusMessage       | StatusMessageEvent       | Emitted when a friend's status message changes.